-A. The preface to the ten commandments is in these words; I am the Lord thy God which have brought thee out of the land of Egypt, out of the house of bondage (Ex.
+A. The preface to the ten commandments is in these words; I am the Lord your God who has brought you out of the land of Egypt, out of the house of bondage (Ex.
 20:2).

-Q. What doth the preface to the ten commandments teach us?
+Q. What does the preface to the ten commandments teach us?

-A. The first commandment is, Thou shalt have no other gods before me (Ex.
+A. The first commandment is, You shall have no other gods before me (Ex.
 20:3).